Ghettyimages/contentive-classify-app/README.md

 - Frontend build script runs the same fallback step before `react-scripts build`

 Runtime behavior
-- Segment Builder loads `/api/iab31` with an 8s timeout; if unavailable or too small (<200), it falls back to the bundled JSON.
+- A shared frontend taxonomy service (`frontend/src/utils/iabTaxonomyService.js`) loads `/api/iab31` and falls back to the bundled JSON if the API is unavailable.
+The resulting cache (labels, hierarchy, metadata) is reused by the Classification page, Data Dashboard, and Segment Builder so that every surface shows the same IAB 3.1 taxonomy.
-- UI enables filters when at least 200 codes are available.
+- Segment Builder can filter its dropdown to codes that appear in merged data while still relying on the centralized taxonomy for naming and hierarchy.
+Disable the filter to browse the full taxonomy.

 Configuration
 - Set `IAB_TSV_PATH` (default `backend/data/IAB_Content_Taxonomy_3_1.tsv`)